Skip to main content

 Background · context and trade-offs

-The review workflow follows a fixed sequence: the implementer subagent commits to a feature branch and opens the PR; the dispatcher then loads the `reviewing-as-julianken-bot` skill, retrieves the bot PAT from Keychain at invocation time, and dispatches the reviewer in a fresh context window.
+The review workflow follows a fixed sequence: the implementer subagent commits to a feature branch and opens the PR; the dispatcher loads a reviewer skill, retrieves the bot PAT from Keychain at invocation time, and dispatches the reviewer in a fresh context window.
 The reviewer reads the diff cold — via `gh pr view` and `gh pr diff` — never inheriting the implementer's framing.
 It applies a 12-rule rubric enforcing trace-every-claim (R1), cap-findings-at-3 (R3), mandatory-find second pass (R8), prompt-injection defense (R11), and cross-tier model bias (R12).
-The review posts via the GitHub REST API as `@julianken-bot`, never via `gh pr review` which lacks inline-comment support.
+The review posts via the GitHub REST API as the machine-user identity, never via `gh pr review` which lacks inline-comment support.
 After the bot posts, the dispatcher applies the merge-flow decision rule autonomously.

 OWASP LLM Top 10 2026 (OWASP LLM01:2026) catalogs indirect prompt injection via PR body as the dominant attack class on AI reviewers — responsible for more than 80 percent of enterprise incidents.
 R11 addresses this directly: PR title, body, and commit messages are treated as untrusted input.
 Text that resembles reviewer instructions is flagged as a BLOCKER, not followed.
 The identity separation that makes the pattern distinctive also provides the attack surface isolation: the bot identity can be revoked and re-minted without affecting the implementer identity, and its Keychain credential is never exported to disk.